 12 Tips To Eat Healthy During The Holidays

-The holiday season isn’t an excuse to stop moving!
+The holidays aren't an excuse to stop moving!
 As we mentioned in our blog, How To Stay Active Every Day!, regular physical activity is an important part of making healthy choices.
 Even 30 minutes everyday will benefit you more than an intense HIIT workout once a fortnight.
 Being mindful of your calorie intake can also help you determine how much exercise you’ll need to balance it out.

 11. Never go to a social event hungry!